brijrajparmar27/ChatSocket-JAVA/README.md

 ## I still dont understand how to make this work

-Basically
+Basically<br>
-one PC will run Client File, another will run the Server File.
+one PC will run Client File, another will run the Server File.<br>
-(or not you can run both on same PC in different Terminals to have Fun)
+(or not you can run both on same PC in different Terminals to have Fun)<br>

-you'll need the Public IPv6 of the PC running Server, it's needed to establish a Socket connection. remember, P U B L I C - I P v 6 it'll ask you for it when you run Client Program. it should also have worked for IPv4 but for some reason it doesn't, meh.
+you'll need the Public IPv6 of the PC running Server, it's needed to establish a Socket connection.<br>
+remember, P U B L I C - I P v 6<br>
+it'll ask you for it when you run Client Program.<br>
+it should also have worked for IPv4 but for some reason it doesn't, meh. <br>

 if you're running this on same PC just give `localhost` as IP.

 <br><br>
-Made with Sheer Agony and Distaste for the world ❤ by Brijrajsinh Parmar
+Made with Shear Agony and Distaste for the world ❤ by Brijrajsinh Parmar